 Computing – Logging on and typing

 During the second part of the Autumn Term, the children enjoy exploring maps and looking at keys on a map.
 To begin this topic, the children explore a range of different maps and look at the features of maps.
-They are then able to create their own key for a map, using symbols, and also explore grid references.
-This is then linked to their previous work on castles as they examine different locations of castles on a map and compare the locations of these castles.
+They are then able to create their own key for a map using a range of symbols they have learnt about.
+This is then linked to their previous work on coasts as they examine different coastlines and compare the locations of these and their features on a map.

 At the end of this half term, the children enjoy performing the nativity to the school and their parents.
 They work hard on this throughout this half term and learn a range of songs for the performance.